mbd-rwth/Zoomy/README.md

 ### Manual installation

-See the `install/zoomy.yml` for a complete list of requirements.
-Once the requirements are fulfilled, simply clone the repository.
+See the `install/*.yml` for a complete list of requirements.
+Once the requirements are fulfilled, clone this repository and submodules.

 The following environment variables need to be set